Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 For Method 2, delete the sales tax-related Asset accounts, and keep whichever of the sales tax-related Expense accounts apply in your province.

 Then in either case, you will need to set up appropriate Sales Tax Codes, with their total percentages, and associated accounts, with their desired split percentages, in the Maintenance ⇒ Sales Tax Codes window.

 Transactions that are only Partly Taxable

 You may sometimes make a purchase where some parts of the purchase have sales tax charged on them, and other parts don't.
 Or one where different parts of the purchase have different sales tax rates charged on them.

-Probably the best way to handle this is to still use the Sales Tax Code in the transaction, because it at least creates the splits lines for the sales tax accounts you need.
+One way to handle this is to still use the Sales Tax Code in the transaction, because it at least creates the splits lines for the sales tax accounts you need.
 However, you will then need to hand-calculate the appropriate values for the sales tax on the parts of the transaction that are eligible for tax, and enter them into the splits window (for a register transaction) or the window you are working in (for a transaction using the Write Cheques or Credit Card Charges windows).

 If you need a calculator to do those calculations, you can start the built-in Calculator program in Windows with the program's Tools ⇒ Run Windows Calculator menu option.